Other posts from the On a visit to.. series:

 Upstate New York is like a dreamland with all the lakes, mountains, and woods… During the summer, the lakes are my favorite destination – the Green Lakes, the Finger Lakes, and especially the Great Lakes, which are a bit further but it’s great to see a freshwater lake with beaches and waves just like the ocean!
 Also during the summer – Fire Island, Long Beach… Assateague Island is 5 hours away by car, and it’s famous because of the herds of wild horses that live there… Lately, I often go to Colorado which is a really “om” state and I think you’ll like it a lot, too 🙂 My dream since I was little is to go to California and I hope I’ll have the chance soon!

 Who is Martina Dechevska?

 My name is Martina Dechevska and I’ve been living in New York for almost 5 years.
 I’ve lived in lots of places here, mostly in Bed-Stuy in Brooklyn before it became too hipster, and now my home is in Sugar Hill, Harlem.
 I am a journalist (mostly video), a real estate agent and in my free time, I blog about music on my blog flowersinagun.com.

 A year ago I came back to Bulgaria to publish my debut novel С@мот@ which is a cyberpunk-erotic story about two young girls in two absolutely different prisons – the psychology student Roberta was kidnapped and held captive by a cyber-sociopath who gave her a hard choice – to use the power of her words to make three people from the social network ImageBox kill themselves or she would die by slow and painful death.
 In her dreams another girl tells her story – Valeria is held in a prison of her own choice by becoming a slave to the wrong man because of their twisted sadomasochistic version of love.
 Recently I started revising and translating my novel into English.

 Recently I started revising and translating my novel into English.

 P.S.
-Martina, thanks for taking your time sharing with us your beautiful photographs and answer our questions!
+Martina, thanks for taking your time sharing with us your beautiful photographs and answering our questions!